 (1) Every company limited by shares and registered after the commencement of this Act shall, within a period of not less than one month nor more than 4 months from the date at which the company is entitled to commence business, or in case of a company to which section 102 does not apply, from the date of incorporation of the company, hold a general meeting of the members of the company, which shall be called the statutory meeting.

-(2) The directors shall, at least 14 days before the day on which the meeting is held, forward a report (in this Act called “the statutory report”) to every member of the company and to every other person entitled under this Act to receive it.
+(2) The directors shall, at least 14 days before the day on which the meeting is held, forward a report (in this Act called the statutory report) to every member of the company and to every other person entitled under this Act to receive it.

 (3) The statutory report shall be certified by not less than 2 directors of the company, or where there are less than 2 directors by the sole director or manager, and shall state —